UlrickBL/blog/slm_classifiers/slm_classifiers.md

 This training was done on 3 epochs while keeping the best validation performance to test on the test set.

-I then compared the best working techniques (SLMLogitsClassifier, CausalEmbeddingInstructClassifier and BidirectionalEncoderClassifier as a baseline for what is done the most nowadays) on more data with the emotion classification task :
+I then compared the best performing techniques (SLMLogitsClassifier, CausalEmbeddingInstructClassifier, and BidirectionalEncoderClassifier as a baseline for what is most commonly used today) on a larger dataset with the emotion classification task.

 | Model | Test Macro F1 | Test Weighted F1 | Peak Training Macro F1 (on val) | Peak Training Weighted F1 (on val) |
 |-------|---------------|------------------|-------------------------|----------------------------|